GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 10 yards

-**Effect**: You manage to hook yourself to the creature within range, appearing in phsyical contact with them at their destination (treat as a brawl).
+**Effect**: You manage to hook yourself to the creature within range, appearing in physical contact with them at their destination (treat as a brawl).

 **At Higher Tiers**: When cast at higher tiers, the range of the spell in yards becomes the spell's tier squared.
 Additionally, if you get a critical success with the spell check- the range is further increased by your [Magic] score.

-**Critical Failure**: You nearly split yourself intwain.
+**Critical Failure**: You nearly split yourself in twain.
 This inflicts a crushing attack against you with a bonus equal to the spell's tier for the purpose of determining if it is a critical hit.
 Then, you must perform an incapacitation save, even if you are not normally subject to one, but gain a bonus to this save equal to your [Magic] bonus.

 #### Blast Lightning